 (A) Student Handout.
-Earth-Based Observations

-1. Explain how you think we know about the planets and moons in our solar system.
+Earth-Based Observation ons NAME: 1.
+Explain how you think we know about the planets and moons in our solar system.
+2. Record Your Observations.
+Draw Describe Based on your observations, record your questions for future exploration.

-Draw Describe

-3. Based on your observations, record your questions for future exploration.